Travis Scott x Air Jordan 1 Low 'Olive' will release in March 2023

 The most anticipated sneakers of Spring 2023 collection

-There is an unmatched hysteria around Travis Scott Nikes.
-The megastar has the touch that turns any project into gold.
-As a result, sneakerheads and fashion editors alike have hotly anticipated his collaboration with Air Jordan.
+There is an unmatched hysteria around Travis Scott Nikes, and the megastar has the touch that turns any project into gold.
+As a result, sneakerheads and fashion editors alike have hotly anticipated his collaboration with Air Jordan 1 Low.

 (Hero and feature image credits: yankeekicks/Instagram)